memo33/BAT4Blender/README.md

 - Click "Render all zooms & rotations" to render images and export LODs.
 They are saved in your current working directory from which Blender was launched.

+## Light rig

+Once:
+- configure an Asset Libary: *Edit → Preferences → File Paths → Asset Libraries*:
+  - add new library `B4B_assets` with Relative Path to `assets` folder
+  - Import Method: *Link*

+Then:
+- Either start a new Blender project by creating a copy of the `template.blend` file.
+- Or update an existing .blend file as follows:
+  - enable Cycles: *Properties → Render → Scene → Render Engine → Cycles* (and adjust Max Samples for *Viewport* and *Render* as desired)
+  - disable Sun: *Outliner → b4b_sun → Disable in Renders + Hide in Viewport*
+  - add World (with new Sun):
+    - *Asset Browser → B4B_assets → b4b_world* (drag into Viewport)
+    - *Properties → World → Settings → Light Group → env_light → "+" Add Lightgroup* (adds the light group to View Layer Passes)
+  - enable additional View Layer Passes for compositing: *Properties → View Layer → Passes*:
+    - *Data → Include → Normal*
+    - *Light → Diffuse → Color*
+  - set up compositing:
+    - *Compositing → Compositor → Use Nodes*
+    - *Asset Browser → B4B_assets → b4b_compositing* (drag into Compositor)
+    - connect all the *Render Layers* and the *Composite* node

 ## Roadmap

 - [x] alpha version (camera positioning, LOD creation, rendering of small objects)